andrefidalgosilva/SixtySixSolver/README.md

 **This program will output every solution possible**.
 Setting output to a text file is *very* recommended!

-Finding all solutions was the main goal of this program -- not efficiency!
+Finding all solutions in the very same day that the problem was published was the main goal of this program -- not efficiency or code prettiness!
+Therefore this program has the spaghettiest code that was ever spaghettied :)
-Therefore this program has "*O(n!)*" (factorial) complexity (with *n* restricted from 1 to 9).

 __